tonyfromsora/soracard-site-web/src/content/en/blog/user-guidelines.md

 **2. Order your card through the new IBAN**

-Early adopters should order their virtual card from the new IBAN account.
+Early adopters should order their virtual card through the new IBAN account.
 ## **Ordering a Virtual Card**
 New users can order their virtual cards from the issued IBAN.